-7.1.1 Remuneration paid/payable to employees
+8.1.1 Remuneration paid/payable to employees

-Remuneration paid or payable by employers to their employees is subject to the deduction of PAYE to the extent it exceeds the relevant income tax threshold.
+Remuneration paid or payable by employers is subject to the deduction of PAYE to the extent it exceeds the relevant income tax threshold.
 Employees' tax certificates (IRP5s) must be issued to employees from whose remuneration PAYE has been deducted.
 These certificates reflect a breakdown of remuneration received, deductions made from the remuneration and PAYE deducted.